elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.txt

 == STEP 1) View Files in HDFS
-    for hadoop 1
-        $ hadoop dfs -ls /
-    for hadoop 2
         $ hdfs dfs -ls  /

     If you do have some data, you will see something like this